-What is the Meniscus anyway?
+What is the meniscus anyway?

 There are two separate pieces of cartilage that make up the meniscus in each knee.
 Each is an additional piece of cartilage that sits between the femur and the tibia.
 These are of course the two bones that come together to make the knee joint (femorotibial joint).
 This extra piece of cartilage serves a couple of functions.
-One is to add cushioning to the joint and the second is to help with the function of the joint: allowing the knee to flex, extend and rotate in the ways that it does.
+One is to add cushioning to the joint and the second is to help with the function of the joint: allowing the knee to flex, extend, and rotate in the ways that it does.

-Each side of the meniscus is more or less crescent shaped and sits on top of the tibia, an area referred to as the tibial plateau.
-One of the meniscus lives on the inside (medial) and the other is on the outside (lateral).
+Each side of the meniscus is more or less crescent-shaped and sits on top of the tibia, an area referred to as the tibial plateau.
+One of the menisci lives on the inside (medial) and the other is on the outside (lateral).
 Therefore we have what we call a medial and lateral meniscus.
 You can further divide them front to back, which in anatomical terms is anterior (front) and posterior (back).
 The area of the meniscus that is most commonly torn is the posterior portion of the medial meniscus.
 This also seems to be the area most affected and most commonly injured in the lotus scenario we’re talking about.

 If the meniscus tears, can it heal?

 This is perhaps the most common question.
-Unfortunately the answer is a little complicated.
+Unfortunately, the answer is a little complicated.
 The answer depends on where and how badly the meniscus is torn.

-It’s also possible that a tear is small enough that one can live with it without needing surgery for quite some time.
+It’s also possible that a tear is small enough that you can live with it without needing surgery for quite some time.
 But keep this in mind, joints are meant to function with almost no friction.
-A tear in the meniscus is an area where there will be an increase in friction, hence it often causes irritation, swelling and pain.
+A tear in the meniscus is an area where there will be an increase in friction.
+Hence, it often causes irritation, swelling and pain.
 This friction can do a couple of things.
-It can lead to the tear growing in size and it can also damage the cartilage on the femur that has to slide over the torn area.
+It can lead to the tear growing in size and it can also damage the cartilage on the femur which has to slide over the torn area.

 Why is the medial meniscus getting compressed?

-If you have pain on the inside of your knee, the simple test to see if it’s a rotational issue is to rotate both your upper and lower leg externally while in lotus (be careful not to push your knee toward the floor too strongly).
+If you have pain on the inside of your knee, there is a simple test to see if it’s a rotational issue.
+Rotate both your upper and lower leg externally while in lotus, but be careful not to push your knee toward the floor too strongly.
 I’ve covered this aspect extensively in the knee section of YogAnatomy Volume 1.
-A section is also available at the bottom of the YogAnatomy home page.
+A section is also available at the bottom of the Yoga Anatomy home page.
 This section also shows you other options for what you can do if you already have pain on the inside of your knee (you can also pay for and download the entire knee section here).
 I talk more about what is required of the body to move into a pain free half-lotus or lotus pose on pages 279-284 of my book Functional Anatomy of Yoga.

 If the pain is through the midline of the knee I tend to focus on the quadriceps group of muscles first.
-Either they lack flexibility or they lack strength and either of these could be causing trouble in the knee.
+Either they lack flexibility or they lack strength.
+And, either of these could be causing trouble in the knee.
 I realize that this is unspecific but the actual assessment of the person would be necessary to determine which is the case and what should be done.